jotafeldmann/dra-dual-reference-array/README.md

 # DRA - Dual Reference Array

-Makes a array's object available through the same array's namespace, through a property, keeping the index untouched.
+Makes an array's object available through the same array's namespace, through a property, keeping the index untouched.
 This is just a pattern, not a API neither a framework.
 I never saw something like this before, so decided to study it.

 ## Long history version